-Bolster their fragile psyche and give compliments.
-Find anything that you can praise and let them know, “You’re doing great.”
+Bolster the bereaved's fragile psyche and give compliments.
+Find anything that you can praise and let them know, “You’re doing fine.”
 The last thing they need is criticism or someone second guessing their decisions.
-Here are some other things that hamper recovery:

 - Don’t think it is your job to distract the bereaved from their grief.
 If they want to grieve or cry, that’s okay; they’ve lost their spouse and they have something to grieve and cry about.